rocsea0626/receipt_uploader/README.md

   - Resized images are stored under `receipts/config.DIR_RESIZED/{username}` folder
   - Each original receipt is converted into 3 different sizes: small, medium and large.
   - Resize images are proportionally scaled to maintain original aspect ratio.
   - To prevent server being overwhelmed by large number of requests, a worker goroutine keeps running continuously in background to scan `receipts/config.UPLOADS_DIR` folder with an interval of `config.Interval` and resize each uploaded receipt.
-Currently, the `config.Interval=1 second`, which means it can resize 1 image per second maximum.
+Currently, the `config.Interval=1 second`, which means it can resize 1 image per second maximum if resizing completes within a second.
+This approach does not garauntee FIFO of image resizing.
   - Once resizing completes, original receipt will be moved to `receipts/config.DIR_RESIZED/{username}` folder

 ### Downloading of receipt